Introduction:

 In defined contribution pensions, also known as personal or stakeholder pensions, you will contribute a certain amount of money each month (and, if it is workplace pension, your employer will also make contributions).
 This money is then invested, tax free, into various assets.
 So, the amount of money you’ll receive upon retirement is uncertain; it depends on factors such as the amount contributed, the length of time the money is invested, and how well the investments perform.
 These are, increasingly, the most common type of workplace pension in the UK.

 Defined benefit pensions, however, offer a fixed amount in retirement.
 They are typically workplace pensions set up by your employer, and often referred to as ‘final salary’ or ‘career average’ pension schemes.
 Unlike defined contribution pensions, the amount you receive at retirement doesn’t depend on investment performance but rather on the scheme’s rules.
 These rules usually consider factors such as salary and length of service.
-Although these pensions were once common, they are becoming rarer due to the financial risks they pose to the providers – if the underlying investments in a pension scheme don’t appreciate as much as expected, pension providers are required to provide the agreed-upon compensation anyway.
+Although these pensions were once common, they are becoming rarer due to the financial risks they pose to the providers – if the underlying investments in a pension scheme don’t appreciate as much

 The state pension is a regular payment you can claim from the government once you reach the state pension age (currently 66 years old, although it is set to increase).
-It’s important to note that your basic state pension cannot be shared if your marriage or civil partnership ends, but that does not mean its value can’t be included in financial agreements (see the section What Are The Other Options For Sharing A Pension below).
+It’s important to note that your basic state pension cannot be shared if your marriage or civil partnership ends, but that does not mean its value can’t be included in financial agreements (see the section What Are The Other Options For Splitting A Pension below).
 Additionally, in some cases, a divorcee can use their former spouse’s National Insurance contributions to grow their basic state pension.

 As well as the pensions listed above, there are some other, less common, pensions you might hold that you will need to divulge in your financial disclosure: